Flexberry/flexberry.github.io/pages/trainings/developers-school/module2/tds_module2-tasks.en.md

 * As you complete a task, its status should change on the Board.
 The check should be made by the user to whom task was assigned.
 Task after the work on it must be in the status `Resolved`.
 11. In the Git project repository in Azure Repos to add the files from the GitHub repository [Issue Tracker Demo](https://github.com/ehaberev/issue-tracker-demo) (you can pre-clone the repository to your local machine).
 12. To create a "ribbon" Azure Artifacts:
-* To work with the artifacts in the project Azure DevOps Services necessary for user "core" (Your) account in organization settings add the appropriate extension.
 * In the setting of "tape" must be set to the Upstream source to access npm packages from the repository https://registry.npmjs.org through this "tape" (in the app to be able to install not only the packages in the "ribbon", but also from the public repository npm packages).
 13. To create a build, which will publish npm package `chance-js` from TFVC repository to Azure Repos, in "the tape" Azure Artifacts:
 * You can use any suitable pool of agents.